 The process of billing clients is an uninspiring, but necessary part of work.
 Whether you’re a freelancer, contractor, or business owner, it’s important you get paid on time – and correctly for all your work.
 Good invoice know-how and a solid billing procedure allows you to keep track of what’s settled, what’s overdue and what’s outstanding, which is essential for generating revenue.
 But how do you go about it?

+Professional invoicing makes payouts as convenient as possible.
+But it also allows you to keep a record of work performed, check your estimates against the hours you actually spend on a client or project, as well as understand your billable and non-billable hours.
 Essentially, invoicing serves as an entity between two parties – one being a vendor, merchant or freelancer, and the other a client or customer.
 Invoices received from a supplier or vendor are recorded under accounts payable, while the vendor records an equal amount under their own company’s accounts receivable, which is extremely important for managing tax.
 But overall, proper invoicing helps both sides keep track of work, so it’s important you know how to do it properly.

 There are three main ways to make an invoice, which vary in terms of accuracy, effort and sophistication.
 The best solution for you depends on what you prioritize most when invoicing.